gaubrey1/celo-ico/README.md

 - Developing a React interface for the ICO and NFT
 - Deploying the smart contract and launching the NFT and ICO

-By the end of this tutorial, you will have a working ICO and NFT on the Celo blockchain, with a web interface that allows users to purchase your token and participate in your project.

-So, let's get started!

 ## Requirement
 To follow along with this tutorial, you should have a basic understanding of React and web development, as well as some familiarity with Solidity, the programming language used to write smart contracts on the Ethereum and Celo blockchains.